Michigan Alternative and Renewable Energy Center

-The Michigan Alternative and Renewable Energy Center (MAREC) was a facility located in Muskegon, Michigan that promoted research, education and business development in alternative and renewable energy technologies.
-In May 2016, the Center was renamed the Muskegon Innovation Center and the organization refocused on supporting innovation and entrepreneurship.
+The Michigan Alternative and Renewable Energy Center (MAREC) was a facility located in Muskegon, Michigan that promoted innovation and entrepreneurship with a focus in alternative and renewable energy technologies.
+In May 2016, the Center was renamed the Muskegon Innovation Hub and the organization refocused on supporting regional innovation and entrepreneurship.

 History and development

 Development and planning for the center began in 1999 when a group of Grand Valley State University faculty and Muskegon business people proposed a research and development facility focused on alternative energy.
 Subsequent partnerships between the business, community, and the private sector resulted in groundbreaking for the center in late 2002, and its completion in 2003.

 The building

 The 25000 sqft facility was powered, in part, by a fuel cell and a micro turbine, which turned natural gas into electricity.
 In addition, the building's photovoltaic solar roof tiles harnessed the solar power generated by the sun to create useful energy.
 MAREC then used a nickel metal hydride battery system to store some of the energy produced by these sources for use during peak energy consumption periods.

 The building was also constructed using many alternative and renewable building materials including flooring surfaces produced from fast-growing bamboo and recycled tires, and rigid wall surfaces made from pressed wheat.
 These materials were used to conserve and recycle valuable natural resources.